Bareflank/MicroV/README.md

 replacement for Xen.
 Please read the [assumptions and limitations section](#xen-compatibility-layer-assumptions-and-limitations) for more information.

-**warning**: MicroV is currently a work in progress.
-This version is still based on the monolithic [Boxy](https://github.com/Bareflank/boxy) architecture ( from [d169d541](https://github.com/Bareflank/boxy/tree/d169d5417fbb4b8577d0263bc33e55753de21c58)) as opposed to the upcoming micro kernel architecture.
+**warning**: This version of MicroV is the result of several research efforts, and as such is not production quality.
+It is currently a work in progress.
+This version is still based on the monolithic [Boxy](https://github.com/Bareflank/boxy) architecture (from [d169d541](https://github.com/Bareflank/boxy/tree/d169d5417fbb4b8577d0263bc33e55753de21c58)) as opposed to the upcoming microkernel architecture.

 ## Table of content <!-- omit in toc -->